To read more content about aviNews International July 2021

 Together with Avian Influenza, Newcastle disease virus (NDV) represents one of the two most significant avian diseases.
-This is possibly due to their rapid spread globally and the high mortalities they leave behind.
+This is possibly due to their rapid spread globally and the high mortalities they cause.

 Outbreaks are notifiable to the World Organization for Animal Health (OIE).
 They are also published in different media to prevent their spread to the poultry industries of other countries.